A skier at a junction

 Cross-country skiing

-This is a fantastic ski for beginners looking to venture out of ski centers and into the forest!
-A wide and flat trail makes this an ideal and enjoyable ski.
+This is a fantastic ski for intermediate skiers looking to venture out of ski centers and into the forest!
 The loop is a great way to spend the day, but Deer Pond is the finest destination point and the entire loop is not the only way to go.
 If skiers head to the left to start the loop, there is a some uphill climbing that may be a challenge.
 On the reverse, the hill may be challenging to descend.
 Be cautious, as the trail here is not as wide.
+Make sure enough snow has accumulated, the trail is rocky in spots.

 Phone Numbers